 Aside from binding ingredients, the modified potato starch I mentioned earlier also ensures that the spam will have a consistent texture and taste while also protecting the meat from high levels of acidity and harsh temperature changes.
 With this, expect a more consistent gelatinization and viscosity from this product.

-Now that you know the usual ingredients in spam that help preserve its look, taste, and texture for quite a long time, I would like to share how long does spam last usually.
-The good thing about spam is that it contains preservatives and additives that help it last for a long period.
-The fact that it is packed and prepared using high temperatures also further extends its life.
+Now that you know the usual ingredients in spam that help preserve its look, taste, and texture for quite a long time, I would like to share how long Spam will really last.

 In most cases, unopened spam lasts for around 2 to 5 years.
 Once you open the tin can, you can store it in your fridge for around 7 to 10 days without worrying about it going stale.
 Before putting a can of spam in your bug-out bag, it is necessary to check its “best before date” first.